“ I am the custodian of this 800-year-old heritage. ”

 Cistercian Monks

-The winegrowers then replanted the best vineyard land.
+The winegrowers then replanted the best lands.

 The Gruhier family